limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

   ```
   /bin/bash ~/Crux/crux_db/crux.sh -n 12S -f GTCGGTAAAACTCGTGCCAGC -r CATAGTGGGGTATCTAATCCCAGTTTG -s 80 -m 280 -o ~/Crux/crux_db/12S -d ~/Crux/crux_db -u eecurd
     ```

+## Manual CRUX Library Generation
+Some users may wish to generate their own CRUX formatted reference database to be able to run the *Anacapa Toolkit*.
+Typically this is if users have generated their own reference barcodes that are not yet publicly available.
+Please see the provided detailed instructions on how to either generated a CRUX formatted reerence database or append additional reference barcodes to an existing CRUX DB. https://github.com/limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/blob/master/Manual_addition_of_reads_to_CRUX.txt

 ## References: